Alabama Tenant Rights Guide

 Security Deposit

-Landlords must return your deposit within 35 days of move-out with an itemized written statement of deductions.
-Unjustified withholding entitles you to double the wrongfully withheld amount (Ala.
+Alabama caps a security deposit at one month's periodic rent, with limited additional amounts allowed for pets, tenant-requested alterations, and increased-liability activities.
+Your landlord must return the deposit within 60 days of move-out with an itemized written statement of deductions; unjustified withholding entitles you to double the wrongfully withheld amount (Ala.
 Code § 35-9A-201).

 Notice to Terminate